 Dr. Rosa Arriaga

 Dr. Arriaga is an Associate Professor in the School of Interactive Computing at Georgia Tech.
+She directs the UbiComp Health and Wellness Lab.
 Her research emphasis is on using psychological theories and methods to address fundamental topics of Human Computer Interaction (HCI) and Social Computing.
 She designs human-centered mHealth systems that address gaps in chronic care and mental health management.
 These systems foster patient engagement and self-advocacy, facilitate continuity of care between scheduled healthcare visits, and mediate communication between patient and healthcare provider.

 Learn more about Dr. Arriaga.